Gold – Copper – Zinc Focus

 The maiden drill programme was initiated at the first planned drill-hole location at the Dewrang Target where the Company’s recent IP survey identified a robust chargeability anomaly that sits between 150 – 200m depth and continues over a strike of at least 1.5km.
 The programme will comprise 2,500 metres of diamond drilling.

-High-grade zinc mineralisation intersected by historical drilling will be targeted at the Grainger Target, whilst a shallow chargeability anomaly identified at the Vinco Target, interpreted to be a possible extension of the Grainger Target, will also be tested.
-The Kohinoor Target, comprising high-grade gold-quartz vein mineralisation which assayed up to 33.3g/t Au and which was the focus of historical artisanal mining, will also be drill tested by the maiden drill programme.
+Zinc mineralisation intersected by historical drilling will be targeted at the Grainger Target, whilst a shallow chargeability anomaly identified at the Vinco Target, interpreted to be a possible extension of the Grainger Target, will also be tested.
+The Kohinoor Target, comprising gold-quartz vein mineralisation which assayed up to 33.3g/t Au and which was the focus of historical artisanal mining, will also be drill tested by the maiden drill programme.